franneck94/Vscode-C-Cpp-Runner/README.md

 The extension does not activate on start whenever there is a CMakeLists.txt file in the root folder of the workspace.
 Otherwise, the status bar would have a lot of buttons from this extension and *Microsoft's CMake Tools* extension.
-However, the user can trigger the start-up of this extension by pressing `ctrl+shift+r` regardless of a present CMake file.
+However, the user can trigger the start-up of this extension by pressing `ctrl+alt+r` regardless of a present CMake file.

 ## Release Notes